-Includes credit courses in the School of Continuing Studies.
+1Includes credit courses in the School of Continuing Studies.

-&lt;sup>2M.B.A. students beginning the program in fall 1992 and thereafter and enrolled in 9 or more credit hours of business courses will be assessed a flat rate.
+2M.B.A. students enrolled in 9 or more credit hours of business courses will be assessed a flat rate.
 Enrollment in any courses other than business will be assessed on a per-credit-hour basis.